evolvingweb/chef-deploy-drupal/README.md

 - You have an **existing** Drupal site (code base, database SQL dump, and maybe a bash script to run after everything is loaded) and want to configure a server to serve your site.
-- You want the server to download, install, and serve a **fresh** installation of Drupal 6/7.
+- You want to quickly configure a server that serves a fresh installation of Drupal.

 To see how you can load an existing code base (from local filesystem or from a git repo) and populate the Drupal database with an existing database dump, refer